cozy & chic airbnb alternative on the Upper East Side in Manhattan

 Welcome to 1871 House located in the historic Lenox Hill section of the Upper East Side Historic District in New York City.
 1871 House offers attractive furnished apartments for corporate relocations, short term rentals, long-stay medical visitors and extended stays on the Upper East Side of Manhattan, New York City, NY.
-The apartments feature amenities including fully equipped kitchens, quality linens, and a mix of antiques and quality reproduction furniture.
+The airbnb-alternative apartments feature amenities including fully equipped kitchens, quality linens, and a mix of antiques and quality reproduction furniture.

 We are delighted to welcome you to 1871 House, where extended stays start at 30 days.
 1871 House specializes in providing both long term and short term temporary housing.
 The furnished apartments are housed within an intimate well-appointed Upper East Side brownstone with the look and feel of a sophisticated English bed and breakfast.
 Design elements reminiscent of Shabby Chic and Ralph Lauren give the apartments a cozy chic ambiance.
 Furnished short term rental, airbnb alternative, serviced apartments, extended-stay, temporary & corporate housing accommodations on the Upper East Side.
 New York City, N.Y.

 Tucked among gorgeous townhouses and other historic buildings between Park and Lexington Avenues, the historic turn-of-the-century brownstone townhouse brings style and accessibility to the busy city.
 The gated Manhattan lodging offers stylish apartment-style accommodations on an inviting residential street just a couple of blocks from Central Park.
 The ideal location provides easy access to some of the finest restaurants, Madison Avenue shopping and cultural institutions in the area.

 This five-story townhouse provides travelers with an atmosphere of elegance amidst the hustle and bustle of the city.
 Take in the picturesque views of historic 62nd Street row houses and mansions in the front, as well as serene garden views in the rear.
 The wonderful stylized apartments of the townhouse offer antique furniture, hardwood floors, beautiful beds, and en-suite private bathrooms, as well as high ceilings, marble fireplace mantels, and modern amenities such as flat-screen TVs and complimentary Wi-Fi.
 Some rooms offer a kitchen or kitchenette and separate dining areas.
 The Madison Suite and the Lexington Avenue Suite feature separate bedrooms with full kitchens.